aryannewyork/Coin-Flip-Betting-Game/README.md

 - After this you should be able to make bets using the ```makeBet``` function, in the deployment pane itself

 - Make sure the ```makeBet(bet, amount)``` function values in the input field are separated by a comma, __bets__ value should be an integer either 0 or 1 (representing heads or tales respectively) and __amount__ should be a non-zero integer between 0 and 100 (including 100).
 - After making the bet (by pressing on the orange makeBet button, and confirming the transaction pop up on your MetaMask), you may click on the ```rewardBets()``` function (confirm the MetaMask pop up) to know if you won the bet and your final available balance.
+The result (final balance) can be checked by seeing the log of the reward transaction.

 __NOTE:__ After evaluation of your bet, your balance will be set to zero again, before you make the second bet.